Nat-Su-lemon/Low-power-Embedded-Wireless-Display-Platform/README.md

-# Low-Power Embedded Wireless Display Platform (DINO)
+# Low-Power Embedded Wireless Display Platform

 A battery-powered wireless display platform that shows WiFi credentials and environmental information, engineered around aggressive low-power design with optional solar energy harvesting.
 Built to run for over a month on a single charge while remaining readable from several feet away, with headroom for future environmental monitoring and network integration.